Media Advisory - Canada's largest union convenes in Montreal to step up the fight against threats to public services

 Media Advisory - Canada's largest union convenes in Montreal to step up the fight against threats to public services Français

 TORONTO, Oct.
-4, 2019 /CNW/ - The Canadian Union of Public Employees, Canada's largest labour union, will convene next week in Montreal for its 29th biennial convention.
+7, 2019 /CNW/ - The Canadian Union of Public Employees, Canada's largest labour union, will convene this week in Montreal for its 29th biennial convention.
 Over 2,200 delegates representing more than 680,000 CUPE members from across the country, will gather at the Palais des congrès from October 7-11 to debate the future of public services in Canada.

 "CUPE is financially strong and our strike fund is over 100 million dollars.This gives our members confidence during bargaining, because governments and employers know that if you attack one CUPE local, the largest union is Canada is there to support them," added CUPE National Secretary-Treasurer Charles Fleury.